sickboydroid/sickboydroid/README.md

 - 👋 Hi, I’m @sickboydroid
-- 👀 I’m interested in DSA
+- 👀 I’m currently learning webdev from theodinproject.org
-- 🌱 I’m currently Dynamic Programming
+- 🌱 I have experience in java, android dev, android reverse engineering, python and javascript (work in progress)

 <!---
 sickboydroid/sickboydroid is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.